 - Adoption of emerging healthcare technologies

-I primarily examine these topics in the contexts of communication about cancer, genomics, and precision medicine research, especially in the media.
+I primarily examine these topics in the contexts of communication about cancer, genomics, and precision medicine.

 Prior to graduate school I worked as a journalist covering health psychology for several outlets, including Men’s Health and U.S. News.
-I cowrote a book about how exercise research has been misinterpreted for the public — called The Great Cardio Myth — which can be found here.
+I also cowrote a book called The Great Cardio Myth about how a lot of exercise research has been misinterpreted for the public.